Graph selection with GGMselect: Estimation procedure

-\textit{Complexity.} The complexity of the first step depends on the choices of the tuning parameters.
+\textit{Complexity}.
+The complexity of the estimation $\widehat{\theta}^{\EW}$ depends on the choices of the tuning parameters for the Exponential Weights estimator (see Section \ref{section_family_details}).
 Some examples are given in Section \ref{section_comparaison_temporel}.
-The complexity of steps 2, 3 and 4 is the same as for the $\LA$-algorithm, of the order $p^2n(n\wedge p)$ in practice.
+The complexity of the other computations is the same as for the $\LA$-algorithm and is of the order $p^2n(n\wedge p)$ in practice.
 Finally, as for $\widehat{\mathcal{G}}_{\LA}$, we do not know a general bound for the size of $\widehat{\mathcal{G}}_{\EW}$, but it remains smaller than $pD$ in practice.